 Undaunted by the narrow defeat, these Des Moines business leaders decided to form a privately held, not-for-profit corporation to build and run a performing arts facility.
 In less than 90 days, more than $9 million was pledged for the project.
 The dream was on its way to becoming a reality.
 In a unique collaboration of public and private support, the city of Des Moines committed two blocks of property on which to build a theater and an adjacent plaza.
 Private sources contributed the money to build and equip both.

 Today Des Moines Performing Arts still functions as a private, not-for-profit corporation.
 It has become the cornerstone of Des Moines' downtown redevelopment.
-Des Moines Performing Arts is the performing home of the Des Moines Symphony, Drama Workshop, and Stage West.
+Des Moines Performing Arts is the performing home of the Des Moines Symphony and Drama Workshop.
 Since opening in 1979, the Civic Center has been host to major Broadway touring companies, performers and groups.
 It is nationally recognized as an excellent facility in which to perform.

 That dream of years ago did become a reality and sparked a revitalization of downtown Des Moines that continues today.
 Like downtown, the future looks bright and promising at Des Moines Performing Arts.